 The Group has six production plants in Sweden and one in the UK.
 The forests and hydro power facilities are located in Sweden.
 More than 85 per cent of the Group's sales are within Europe.
 For more information about the Holmen Group please visit About Holmen.

 As signatories to the UN Global Compact, Holmen has undertaken to uphold and respect human rights in its sphere of influence.
 Since suppliers fall within that sphere of influence, it is important to set clear requirements for them on the issue of human rights.
 The Group's purchasing policy gives great weight to corporate social responsibility and the purchasing organization insists that an obligation to comply with the principles set forth in Holmen's Supplier Code of Conduct is included in new supply contracts.
 The Group's purchasing organization has received training regarding the purchasing policy, the code and about the Group's stand on business ethics.
 The code covers all the areas touched upon by the Global Compact.
 Under the code, suppliers undertake to respect human rights.
 A particularly strong stand will be taken against all forms of child labour including but not limited to the worst forms such as slavery, prostitution and other forms of work that risk damaging a child's health, safety and well-being.
 The Supplier must also not use or benefit from any form of forced labour.
 Forced labour is considered to include debt bondage or other forms of slavery, forced prison labour, hard labour or human trafficking.
-By the end of 2017, suppliers accounting for over 80 per cent of the Group's purchasing volume had signed up to, and thus declared their compliance with, the Supplier Code of Conduct.
-No breaches of the Supplier Code of Conduct were detected during 2017.
+By the end of 2019, suppliers accounting for nearly 90 per cent of the Group's purchasing volume had signed up to, and thus declared their compliance with, the Supplier Code of Conduct.
+No breaches of the Supplier Code of Conduct were detected during 2019.
 For more information about Holmen's policies please visit Code of conduct and policies.

 Since 2017, Holmen has used an external partner, EcoVadis, to follow up supplier compliance with the Code in the areas of human rights, health and safety, the environment, business ethics and purchasing.
 The evaluation is tailored to the size of the supplier in terms of turnover and number of employees, and the supplier's exposure to risk in terms of its geographical presence.